Framework for the Assessment of

 Structure of Core Assessment Records

 The structure of each Core Assessment Record is the same.
-Each record can be
+Each record

-considered to have two parts; information gathering, and analysis and planning.
+considered to have two parts; information gathering, and analysis and

 Information gathering

-_ Sources of Information
+Sources of Information

-This section is used to record the sources of information and methods used to gather
+This section is used to record the sources of information and methods

 information during the core assessment.
-This includes agencies involved, meetings
+This includes agencies involved,

 with family members, questionnaires and scaled used.
-It is recommended that this page
+It is recommended

 is completed as the assessment progresses.

-_ Details Concerning Core Assessment
+Details Concerning Core Assessment

 This records the background details to the core assessment.
-The reason(s) the
+The

-assessment is being undertaken and details of any specific matters, including disability,
+assessment is being undertaken and details of any specific matters,

 affecting the child.
-This section should be completed prior the beginning of the core
+This section should be completed prior the

-assessment and will draw on information already known about the child and family
+assessment and will draw on information already known about the child

 from the initial assessment or existing records.

-_ Child’s Developmental Needs/Parenting Capacity
+Child’s Developmental Needs/Parenting Capacity

-This section records information about the child’s developmental needs and the
+This section records information about the child’s developmental needs

 parents’ capacities to respond to these needs appropriately.
-There are two pages for each
+There are

-developmental need of the child; health, education, emotional and behavioural
+developmental need of the child; health, education, emotional and

-development, identity, family and social relationships, social presentation (for children
+development, identity, family and social relationships, social

-under five this is combined with identity) selfcare skills (for children under five this is
+under five this is combined with identity) selfcare skills (for children

 combined with emotional and behavioural development).

 The first part of each section records key needs for each child.
-A Yes/No box is included
+A

 next to each of the key needs.
-The purpose of these boxes should be understood clearly.
+The purpose of these boxes should be

 The Core Assessment Record is not a questionnaire.
 The Yes/No boxes are included

-to ensure that information identified from research as significant for the child’s
+to ensure that information identified from research as significant for

 development or wellbeing is recorded.

-They will assist practitioners and supervisors to quickly identify the key factors in an
+They will assist practitioners and supervisors to quickly identify the

 assessment.
 However ticking the boxes alone is not enough.
-It is important that further
+It is important

-information is included to provide the context for information which is recorded.
-The
+information is included to provide the context for information which is

 space to record this information is limited.
-This is not to encourage practitioners to be
+This is not to encourage

 brief, but to be relevant.
-Practitioners should consider the significance of information
+Practitioners should consider the significance

 before it is entered into the record.